devpi/devpi/doc/userman/devpi_commands.rst

 ::

     $ devpi test -h
-    usage: /home/hpk/venv/0/bin/devpi test [-h] [--version] [--debug] [-y] [-v] [--clientdir DIR] [-e ENVNAME]
-                                           [-c PATH] [--fallback-ini PATH]
+    usage: devpi test [-h] [--version] [--debug] [-y] [-v] [--clientdir DIR] [-e ENVNAME] [-c PATH] [--fallback-ini PATH]
-                                           [--tox-args toxargs] [--detox]
+                      [--tox-args toxargs] [--detox] [--no-upload] [--index INDEX]
-                                           [--index INDEX]
+                      [--select SELECTOR] [--list]
                       pkgspec [pkgspec ...]

     download and test a package against tox environments.
 Download a package and run tests as configured by the tox.ini file (which must be contained in the package).

     positional arguments:
       pkgspec               package specification in pip/setuptools requirement-
                             syntax, e.g. 'pytest' or 'pytest==2.4.2'

     optional arguments:
       -h, --help            show this help message and exit -e ENVNAME            tox test environment to run from the tox.ini -c PATH               tox configuration file to use with unpacked package --fallback-ini PATH   tox ini file to be used if the downloaded package has none
       --tox-args toxargs    extra command line arguments for tox. e.g.
                             --toxargs="-c othertox.ini"
       --detox, -d           (experimental) run tests concurrently in multiple processes using the detox tool (which must be installed)
+      --no-upload           Skip upload of tox results
       --index INDEX         index to get package from, defaults to current index.
                             Either just the NAME, using the current user, USER/NAME using the current server or a full URL for another server.
+      --select SELECTOR, -s SELECTOR
+                            Selector for release files.
+This is a regular expression to select release files for which tests will be run.
+With this option it's possible to select wheels that aren't universal, or run tests only for one specific release file.
+      --list, -l            Just list the release files which would be tested.

     generic options:
       --version             show program's version number and exit --debug               show debug messages including more info on server requests
       -y                    assume 'yes' on confirmation questions
       -v, --verbose         increase verbosity
       --clientdir DIR       directory for storing login and other state

 .. _cmdref_upload: